 The @mention anything makes it easier for anyone to discuss tasks or update teammates in-depth.
 This functionality allows you to easily @mention tasks, topics, notes, users, files, and spaces in a thread or message, allowing you to connect conversations and documentation with tasks better to be completed.
 It lets you get teammates' attention as @mentioning them will notify them.You can type @ on the space, the comments section, or the body section to use the function.
 This will then bring down a popup showing the elements you need to include.
 You can then find the element (task/topic/note/attachment/etc.) based on its number and name in your space.

 @mention items across spaces

-- Select or write @space and choose the space you want to mention a task from.
+- Select or write @space and choose the space from which you want to mention a task.

 - Select or write "Task" and choose the task you want to discuss.

 - When sending your message, the information bar will automatically appear.

 You’ll need to remember that users will not be able to access mentioned tasks if they are not part of the said space.Mentioning tasks across spaces is handy when different projects or spaces are interconnected.
 It can also come in handy if you want to give someone a heads up about a task update from a project in your shared 1:1 space, so don’t discount the power of the specific @mention feature!

 Frequently Asked Questions About @mention Anything